The Cloud And Storm Processes Research Lab

 July 28, 2025

-Sophia joins the group as a new MS student.
+Sophia Alegrias joins the group as a new MS student.
 Sophia graduated with a BS in Meteorology from Texas A&M University.
 Welcome Sophia!

 June 14 - July 27, 2025